September Overview

 Kuala Lumpur, Malacca and Cameron Highlands

-Through the centre of the peninsular and in both Kuala Lumpur and Malacca you can expect tropical downpours on most days but these rarely last longer than an hour and sunshine is never far behind (avg temp: 27 °C), lower in the Cameron Highlands due to the altitude at an average of 19 °C.
+Through the centre of peninsula Malaysia and in both Kuala Lumpur and Malacca you can expect tropical downpours on most days in September, but these rarely last longer than an hour and sunshine is never far behind.
+Average temperatures hover around 27°C, other than in the Cameron Highlands which is experiencing cooler temperatures around 19°C due to the altitude.

 East Coast